North Carolina: Primary and secondary education

 Elementary and secondary public schools are overseen by the North Carolina Department of Public Instruction.
 The North Carolina Superintendent of Public Instruction is the secretary of the North Carolina State Board of Education, but the board, rather than the superintendent, holds most of the legal authority for making public education policy.
 In 2009, the board's chairman also became the "chief executive officer" for the state's school system.
 North Carolina has 115 public school systems, each of which is overseen by a local school board.
 A county may have one or more systems within it.
 The largest school systems in North Carolina are the Wake County Public School System, Charlotte-Mecklenburg Schools, Guilford County Schools, Winston-Salem/Forsyth County Schools, and Cumberland County Schools.
 In total there are 2,425 public schools in the state, including over 200 charter schools.
 North Carolina Schools were segregated until the Brown v.
 Board of Education trial and the release of the Pearsall Plan.

-Previously the SAT was the dominant university entrance examination students took.
+Previously the SAT was the dominant university entrance examination students took[Vague?].
 In 2004 76% of NC high school students took the SAT.
 In 2012 state law changed which required 11th grade students to take the ACT.
 The SAT testing rate fell to 46% in 2019.
 Because students now can take that test for free, the ACT became the dominant university entrance examination.
 This also caused SAT average scores to rise, as in 1996 North Carolina was 48th nationally in SAT scores, but the profile of students taking the SAT has gotten smaller.
+In 2024, North Carolina's high school graduation rate was 87%, though just 36% of students met the state's benchmarks for "college and career readiness."